 The answer is yes—in certain circumstances.
 For example, if you started a fight and then requested to stop fighting and attempted to do so in good faith.
 Furthermore, if you started a fight with non-deadly force, but the other party involved responded with deadly force, you can protect yourself from serious bodily injury and/or death by using deadly force as well.

-For more information about violent crimes in Santa Rosa, contact the Law Offices of Evan E. Zelig todayat (707) 418-5352.
+For more information about California self defense laws, contact the Law Offices of Evan E. Zelig todayat (707) 418-5352.